JuliaDynamics/NetworkDynamics.jl/docs/src/network_construction.md

 - `execution`:
     Defines the [`ExecutionStyle`](@ref) of the coreloop, e.g. `SequentialExecution{true}()`.
-    A execution style is a special composite type Julia keyword called struct, which tells the backend how to parallelize for example. (@Hans I think this sentense is unfinished.
-You seem to have wanted to add an example but you never did.
-An exaple should be added or the "for example" removed)
+    A execution style is a special Julia object, which tells the backend how to parallelize (e.g. `ThreadedExecution{true}()` will use native Julia threads to parallelize the RHS call).
     A list of available executions styles can be found under [Execution Types](@ref) in the API.

 - `aggregator`: